akshita251/SheetsAPI/README.md

 2. http://localhost:8080/auth/login

-   Authorize your google account, the response will be a token, copy this to access the other APIs
+   Authorize your google account, the response will be a token, copy this to access the other endpoints

 3. http://localhost:8080//spreadsheet/{spreadsheet_id_passed_here}